codeforbtv/docs/local-cloud-proposal.md

 ### Burlington City Wiki

 A team of Code for BTV volunteers has created a wiki designed to crowdsource information about Burlington.
 The wiki uses the MediaWiki platform and includes categories and a sampling of content.
-Importing and supporting extensions are in place (e.g., anti spam, social networking).
+Importing and supporting extensions are in place (e.g., anti-spam, social networking).
 The team is looking to recruit writers and editors for the wiki.

 ### Adopt-a-Drain